dansmyers/Networks-Fall-2019/Labs/4-XMLHttpReqest.md

         <script>
             document.getElementById('button').onclick = function() {

-                var textbox = document.getElementById('input_box');
+                // Read the value from the text box var textbox = document.getElementById('input_box');
                 var text = textbox.value;

+                // Pack it into an object
                 var data = {parameter: text};

                 // Send the request to the server var xmlhttp = new XMLHttpRequest();

-                xmlhttp.onload = function() {
+                // This function runs when the server's response arrives xmlhttp.onload = function() {
                     alert("Response received!");